acdh-oeaw/vicav-content/README.md

 The TEI documents in this repository can be edited with any text editor at hand.
 For ease of use an Oxygen Project (`vicav.xpr`) is included.

-TODO: Deploying to the web application
+### Converting contributions to TEI

+See the README document in the `contributions` directory.

 ## Technical Tools
 ### XSLT Scripts